Granville County, North Carolina

-Granville County is a county located on the northern border of the U.S. state of North Carolina.
+Granville County is a county located on the northern central border of the U.S. state of North Carolina.
 As of the 2020 census, the population was 60,992.
 Its county seat is Oxford.
 The county has access to Kerr Lake and Falls Lake and is part of the Roanoke, Tar and Neuse River watersheds.

 History

 18th century

 Granville County and St. John's Parish were established on June 28, 1746, from the upper part of Edgecombe County.
 It was named for the John Carteret, 2nd Earl Granville, who as heir to one of the eight original Lords Proprietors of the Province of Carolina, claimed one eighth of the land granted in the charter of 1665.
 The claim was established as consisting of approximately the northern half of North Carolina, and this territory came to be known as the Granville District, also known as Oxford.

 In 1752, parts of Granville, Bladen, and Johnston counties were combined to form Orange County.
 In 1764, the eastern part of Granville County was reassigned to the new Bute County.
 Finally, in 1881, parts of Granville, Franklin, and Warren counties were taken to be combined as Vance County.

 Like most early counties on the eastern side of the early North Carolina colony, Granville was site of the Tuscarora uprising.
 Once the natives were defeated in the Tuscarora War, Virginia farmers and their families settled Granville County, where they concentrated on tobacco as a commodity crop.
 The economy of the region was dependent on slave labor, as tobacco was very labor-intensive to cultivate and process.
 By the start of the Civil War, Granville planters worked more than 10,000 slaves on their farms, at a time when total county population was 23,396.